tatesutter/Do-It-Dummy/Witty_Calendar_README.txt

 -

 ## FAQ
 - How do I add a new task to my calendar?
+Populate the Title, Description, Date, and Time fields.
+Then click the "Schedule Reminder" button.
 - How do I mark an item for completion?
+After a task has been added, locate the task, and click the "Complete" button.
 - Can I schedule a task beyond 2 weeks from my current date?
 - How many possible insults are there for the calendar?